Valuable 2023 Quarter Errors, Mint Marks, Die Cracks and Their Values

 2025 American Gold Eagle Obverse

-While the designs of the American Silver Eagle and American Gold Eagle have remained largely unchanged since the 2021 design refresh.
+While the designs of the 2025 American Silver and American Gold Eagle have remained largely unchanged since the 2021 design refresh.

 Both coins are known for their patriotic designs, premium minting quality, and, of course, their precious metal content.
 Investors will find the 2025 American Eagles to be no different—an attractive investment that combines artistry with intrinsic value.